Canon M6 vs 1300D

-The Canon EOS M6 and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were announced, respectively, in February 2017 and March 2016.
+The Canon EOS M6 and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were officially introduced, respectively, in February 2017 and March 2016.
 The M6 is a mirrorless interchangeable lens camera, while the 1300D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The M6 has a resolution of 24 megapixel, whereas the 1300D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The M6 has a resolution of 24 megapixels, whereas the 1300D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon M6 and the Canon 1300D are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Canon M6 and the Canon 1300D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M6 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D is considerably larger (71 percent) than the Canon M6.
 Moreover, the 1300D is markedly heavier (24 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the 1300D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.